MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     >[!NOTE]
     > In version 1.30.0 of the Semantic Kernel SDK, function filters are subject to change and require a warning suppression.

     In this code, you implement the `IFunctionInvocationFilter` interface.
-The `OnFunctionInvocationAsync` method is always called whenever a function is invoked from an AI agent.
+The `OnFunctionInvocationAsync` method is always called whenever a function is invoked from an AI assistant.

 1. Add the following code to detect when the `book_flight` function is invoked:

     ```c#
+    // Check the plugin and function names
-    if ((context.Function.PluginName == "FlightBooking" && context.Function.Name == "book_flight"))
+    if ((context.Function.PluginName == "FlightBookingPlugin" && context.Function.Name == "book_flight"))
     {
+        // Request user approval

+        // Proceed if approved
     }

-    await next(context);
     ```

     This code uses the `FunctionInvocationContext` to determine which plugin and function were invoked.